FOR IMMEDIATE RELEASE

 Washington, DC- Family Equality Council®, the national organization which connects, supports, and represents the estimated three million parents who are Lesbian, Gay, Bisexual, Transgender, and Queer in the United States and their six million children of all ages, today announced that bestselling author and award-winning performer, Alison Wearing will join its Outspoken Generation® Program, which empowers those with LGBTQ parents to speak out for their families and other families like theirs.

 “I would love to be a beacon of hope and peace for people who are going through what my family went through so many years ago,” Wearing said.
-“I am delighted to add my voice to Family Equality Council’s Outspoken Generation Program as way to help those working for equality and celebrate the beauty of rainbow families.
+“I am delighted to add my voice to the Family Equality Council’s Outspoken Generation Program as a way to help those working for equality and celebrate the beauty of rainbow families.
 I love sharing my story with people who might be inspired, uplifted and empowered by it.”

-Alison’s latest memoir and performance piece is the award winning Confessions of a Fairy’s Daughter, which tells her story of growing up with a gay father in Peterborough, Ontario in the 1980’s.
+Alison’s latest memoir and performance piece is the award-winning Confessions of a Fairy’s Daughter, which tells her story of growing up with a gay father in Peterborough, Ontario in the 1980s.
 Alison’s father came out when she was 12-years-old and she traveled back and forth between his world in Toronto and her quiet life back in Peterborough.
 When she would return from seeing him, Alison had her first experiences with storytelling and acting as she evaded peoples’ questions about her father’s eccentric city life.
 It was a time when LGBTQ people and issues were far more closeted.
 These early experiences filled her with the burning desire to create art and led her to pursue a theater career.
 Alison left home at seventeen and spent the next twelve years traveling and studying across the world.

 In 2013 Alison told the Toronto Star that her story is “not just about having a gay father.”
 Instead, Confessions of a Fairy’s Daughter is about learning “what happens when someone in your life is not the person you thought they were,” and more importantly, asking “how do we embrace that and accept them and grow through that?”